dhzl84/ESP8266-Smart-Home/README.md

 # ESP8266 Smart Home Playground

-This is my ESP8266 smart home playground for:
+**This is my ESP8266 smart home playground for self made floor heating sens and control units.**

-* Self made floor heating sens and control units
+:warning: This project partly uses 230 V so be careful and hands off if you don't know what you are doing.

 Basic building blocks and technologies: